richpl/PyBasic/README.md

 ```
 10 FOR I = 1 to 10: PRINT I: NEXT
 ```
-Will need to be decomposed to individual lines
+will need to be decomposed to individual lines.

 ### Variables